1jour1vin

 About the estate:

-This classified growth is a model of a family-run estate, with all the Kressmann children showing an almost filial devotion to their heritage and a very sound management style.
-The red has gained significantly in tannin finesse and textural elegance.
+This classified growth is a model of a family-owned estate, with all the Kressmann children displaying an almost filial attachment to their heritage and the estate being managed very soundly.
+The red wine has gained significantly in tannin finesse and textural elegance.
 The wines are classic, with an emphasis on fruit, quality tannins, and freshness.
-Under the guidance of the highly talented and meticulous Valérie Vialard, the whites are impeccable, precise, aromatic, and perfectly lively.
+Under the guidance of the highly talented and meticulous Valérie Vialard, the white wines are impeccable, precise, aromatic, and perfectly lively.

 Hachette Wine Guide